Usenet newsgroup: Binary

 While newsgroups were not created with the intention of distributing files such as pictures, sound and video, they have proven to be quite effective for this.
+As of 2022, some remain popular as an alternative to BitTorrent to share and download files.

 Because newsgroups are widely distributed, a file uploaded once will be spread to many other servers and can then be downloaded by an unlimited number of users.
 More useful is that users download from a local news server, rather than from a more distant machine with perhaps limited connectivity, as may be the case with peer-to-peer technology.
 In fact, this is another benefit of newsgroups: it is usually not expected that users share.
 If every user makes uploads then the servers would be flooded; thus it is acceptable and often encouraged for users to just leech.

 There were originally a number of obstacles to the transfer of binary files over Usenet.
 Usenet was originally designed with the transmission of text in mind, and so the encoding of posts caused losses in binary data where the data was not part of the protocol's character set.
 Consequently, for a long while, it was impossible to send binary data as such.
 As workarounds, codecs such as Uuencode and later Base64 and yEnc were developed which encoded the binary data from the files to be transmitted (e.g. sound or video files) to text characters which would survive transmission over Usenet.
 At the receiver's end, the data needed to be decoded by the user's news client.